protocol/research-grants/RFP-application-instructions.md

  - A description of relevant experience.
  - An explanation of your proposed approach to the problem.
  - An expected timeline and budget for completing **each** of the objectives.
  - Request for award amount.
+Please include any overhead/indirect/F&A costs as a separate line item, if applicable.

 For each question, please write no more than 1000 words unless instructed otherwise on the RFP itself.